 • Sometimes calcium deposits make a canal too narrow for the cleaning and shaping instruments used in nonsurgical root canal therapy to reach the end of the root.
 If your tooth has this calcification, your endodontist may perform endodontic surgery to clean and seal the remainder of the canal.

-• Usually, a tooth that has undergone a root canal can last the rest of your like and never need further endodontic treatment.
+• Usually, a tooth that has undergone a root canal can last the rest of your life and never need further endodontic treatment.
 However, in a few cases, a tooth may fail to heal.
 The tooth may become painful or diseased months or even years after successful treatment.
 If this is true for you, surgery may help save your tooth.

 • Surgery may also be performed to treat damaged root surfaces or surrounding bone.